MrAlias/otlpr/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/MrAlias/otlpr.svg)](https://pkg.go.dev/github.com/MrAlias/otlpr)

-A logr implementation using OTLP
+This repository provides a [`logr.Logger`] that exports recorded messages as [OpenTelemetry logs] to an [OTLP] receiving endpoint.

-:construction: This repository is a work in progresss and not production ready.
+:construction: This repository is a work in progress and not production ready.

 ## Getting Started

-A working gRPC connection to an OTLP endpoint is needed to setup the logger.
+A working gRPC connection to an OTLP receiving endpoint is needed to setup the logger.

 ```go
 conn, _ := grpc.DialContext(ctx, otlpTarget)